nikitababko/node-sms-sendler-twilio/README.md

 2. Enter to your account on this service.
 3. Enter to dashboard.
    ![](https://image.prntscr.com/image/8NhFsqigRH6JT0ZDX-DsGA.jpg)
-4. Get your information about your account-sid, auth-token and phone-number.
+4. Get your information about your account-sid, auth-token, phone-number-form-twilio and phone number for departure.
    ![](https://image.prntscr.com/image/9Klbn4kGT9WPRN1QoBbpgQ.png)
 5. Create .env file and replace values with yours: